mgenware/mingru-models/README.md

 #### Table Name

-By default, class name is used as table name, and mingru-models automatially converts it to snake_case in SQL, for example, `class MyTable` would be `my_table`.
+By default, class name is used as table name, and mingru-models automatically converts it to snake_case in SQL, for example, `class MyTable` would be `my_table`.
 Use the second parameter of `mm.table` to customize the name used in SQL.

 ```ts
 class MyTable extends mm.Table {}